Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Discussion

 \paragraph{Failures and limitations.} Several limitations remain.
 (1) The editing trajectory and malignancy scoring depend on a classifier-derived semantic direction.
 When malignant evidence is weak, as often observed in lytic disease, both edits and $\Delta$-scores become less reliable, consistent with lower classification probabilities and reduced detection performance.
 Conditional diffusion settings that directly generate healthy and malignant variants under explicit conditioning may reduce this dependency \citep{zhang2023controlnet}.
 (2) The method further relies on contrast-polarity separation (D$^{+}$/D$^{-}$) and latent edits.
 Editing can introduce artifacts, particularly in very bright blastic regions, occasionally producing holed masks; post-processing may mitigate this \citep{jiang2025oct}.
+When benign artifacts are spatially contiguous with true malignancy and share intensity characteristics, connected-component aggregation may merge them.
 Mixed lesions remain difficult because lytic and sclerotic components are often interwoven, making D$^{+}$/D$^{-}$ an imperfect decomposition.
 Addressing mixed disease likely requires phenotype-aware editing rather than intensity-based separation.
 (3) The method assumes a patient-level phenotype label (lytic, blastic, mixed) derived from the primary cancer.
 As these labels determine which polarity is retained, mis-specified phenotypes can suppress true lesions or amplify false positives.
 A vertebra-level phenotype classifier could eliminate this dependency.